IDEA-Research/Grounded-Segment-Anything/README.md

 The **core idea** behind this project is to **combine the strengths of different models in order to build a very powerful pipeline for solving complex problems**.
 And it's worth mentioning that this is a workflow for combining strong expert models, where **all parts can be used separately or in combination, and can be replaced with any similar but different models (like replacing Grounding DINO with GLIP or other detectors / replacing Stable-Diffusion with ControlNet or GLIGEN/ Combining with ChatGPT)**.

 **🍇 Updates**
+- **`2023/05/11`**: We decide to share more interesting demo with AIGC and  release some tested DeepFloyd demo and Notes in [inpaint_playground/DeepFloyd](./inpaint_playground/DeepFloyd/).
+And we're going to build a cleaner README for the users recently.
 - **`2023/05/03`**: Release a simpler code for automatic labeling (combined with Tag2Text model): please see [automatic_label_simple_demo.py](./automatic_label_simple_demo.py)
 - **`2023/05/02`**: Release a better python API for GroundingDINO (annotate image less than 20 lines of code): please see [grounding_dino_demo.py](./grounding_dino_demo.py)
 - **`2023/05/02`**: Release a more simple and elegant code for Grounded-SAM demo: please see [grounded_sam_simple_demo.py](./grounded_sam_simple_demo.py)